DonReeal/datasort/README.md

 And open your browser in `resources/public/index.html`.
 You will not get live reloading, nor a REPL.

-## Interactive development with Cursive IDE
+## Interactive development with Cursive

 To launch interactive development environment in cursive launch run configuration LOCAL REPL (defined in .idea/runConfigurations/LOCAL_REPL.xml)